 1.3.
 When you are asked to provide non-mandatory information to the EFL this will be clearly indicated.

 1.4.
 We will also collect other personal data relevant to your EFL-related activities from your Club or other third parties.

 1.5.
 Clubs provide us with (as applicable):

-(a) copies of player contracts which include additional personal data such as details of remuneration;
+(a) copies of player and certain other Officials contracts which include additional personal data such as details of remuneration;

 (b) a copy of the representation agreement entered into by a player with intermediaries;